machinerohan/astronomical-db/SPEC.md

 - **`proposed_entries`** — mirrors the `objects` table; holds the
   full record for an `add_entry` proposal
-- **`proposed_field_edits`** — one row per field being changed in an `edit_field` proposal; stores object_id, field, old_value,
+- **`proposed_field_edits`** — one row per field being changed in an `edit_field` proposal; stores entry_id, field, old_value,
   new_value
-- **`proposed_removals`** — one row per target entry in a `remove_entry` proposal; stores object_id and reason
+- **`proposed_removals`** — one row per target entry in a `remove_entry` proposal; stores entry_id, target_field (if reverting
+  a specific edit), and reason

 These tables do not carry their own status — the thread's `proposal_status` determines whether the data is pending, applied, or rejected.
-When a proposal is approved, the rows linked to the thread are applied; rows linked to non-accepted replies within the same thread are ignored.
+When a proposal is approved, the rows linked to the accepted post (either OP or a specific reply) are applied; rows linked to non-accepted posts within the same thread are ignored.

 ---